Our board consists of the following faculty members:

 Barbora Hola, Associate Professor Criminology

-Barbora Hola works as Senior Researcher at the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and as Associate Professor at the Department of Criminal Law and Criminology, Faculty of Law, VU University Amsterdam.
+Barbora Hola works as Senior Researcher at the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and as Associate Professor at the Department of Criminal Law and Criminology.
 At the Center she is in charge of organizing the Academic Meets Practitioner series and she is helping with daily management of the Center.
-Next to her work at the Center, Barbora teaches in the International Crimes and Criminology Master programme and is a board member of the European Society of Criminology Group on Atrocity Crimes and Transitional Justice.
-In her research she focuses on issues of transitional justice after atrocities, in particular (international) criminal trials, sentencing, rehabilitation and reintegration of war criminals.
-In 2013, the Netherlands Organization for Scientific Research (NWO) rewarded Barbora with the prestigious Veni grant for a project on vertical (in)consistency of international sentencing.
-In 2017, Barbora was one of the four candidates who received the competitive ‘WISE’ (Women in Science Excel) fellowship from the NWO to develop her research line on empirical studies of international criminal and transitional justice after atrocities.
+Barbora is a board member of the European Society of Criminology Group on Atrocity Crimes and Transitional Justice.
+Her research focuses on issues of transitional justice after atrocities, in particular (international) criminal trials, sentencing, rehabilitation and reintegration of war criminals.
+In 2013 Barbora received a VENI grant from the Netherlands Organization for Scientific Research (NWO) for a project on vertical (in)consistency of international sentencing.
+In 2017 she received the ‘WISE’ fellowship to develop her research line on empirical studies of international criminal and transitional justice.
+Barbora was installed as a member of the Young Academy of the Royal Netherlands Academy of Arts and Sciences (KNAW) in March 2018.

 Barbora received her Law degree (JUDr, suma cum laude) at the Faculty of Law, Charles University in Prague.
 In 2007 she received LL.M degree in International and European Law at the University of Amsterdam.
 In 2012, Barbora obtained her PhD in supranational criminology from the VU University Amsterdam where she defended a dissertation on consistency of sentencing of international crimes by international tribunals.